 Description: This course explores a variety of issues in legal philosophy, including methods of legal reasoning, theories of constitutional and statutory interpretation, the relationship between law and morality, the ethical implications of lawyers’ roles in adversarial legal systems, and topics in feminist and critical legal theory.
 We will also consider ways legal analysis and arguments influence public policy, political controversies, and approaches to conflict resolution.

-More information about these and other philosophy courses can be found at the Registrar’s website or the department website or by contacting the department chair, Prof. Geoffrey Gorham. http://www.macalester.edu/academics/philosophy/
+More information about these and other philosophy courses can be found at the Registrar’s website or the department website or by contacting the department chair, Prof. Samuel Asarnow, http://www.macalester.edu/academics/philosophy/

 Hope to see you in a philosophy class at Macalester in the fall!

 The department of physical education provides students the opportunity to learn about sport and develop or improve skills in a variety of activity classes.
 Students may earn a maximum of four credits toward graduation for participating in four different physical education activity classes.
-Each class is one credit and all activity classes are graded S/NC.
+Each class is one credit and all activity classes are graded S/NC based on meeting the determined participation criteria for that course.
 Consult the Fall Schedule for current options.

 General Education Requirements (tentative):

 Details about the physics major and required courses can be found at http://www.macalester.edu/academics/physics/majorsminors/.

 Political Science is offering one First Year Course.